Jositett/mcq_system/frontend/README.md

 ## Tech Stack

 - React (with Vite)
-- MUI (Material UI) for UI and theming
+- TailwindCSS v4+ for all UI styling and theming
+- Headless UI for accessible, unstyled components
 - face-api.js for face recognition
 - axios for HTTP requests
+- Redux Toolkit for state management
+- Vite for build and dev server
+- Jest & React Testing Library for testing